 Days Canyon Trail: Follow a stream, and emerge into a breathtaking meadow.
 The trail head is a Cherry Campground located off Canyon Road in Springville.

 Kirkman Hollow Trail: This trail lies beyond the Cherry and Sulphur campgrounds across a creek.
 The trail road is just beyond the creek crossing and continues for about three miles to Wanrhodes Canyon.

 Wardsworth Creek Trail: The trail follows a stream up through gorgeous aspen and spruce trees.
 About 3.5 miles up the trail is a waterfall over red rocks.

 Dry Canyon Trails: There are three trails close to the Dry Creek Campground

 Nestled in American Fork Canyon, is the trail head where you can see rocky slopes, aspens, waterfalls, an emerald lake, and mountain meadows.
 The trail leads you up 1.5 miles to Scout Falls.
 You can also summit Timpanogos via this trail.
 The trail begins in the parking lot of the Timpooneke Campground.

 Located near Santaquin is the Grotto trail.
 A small, very easy hike that is less than a mile long that crosses through forest and leads to a waterfall cascading into a small pool of water, nestled between beautiful rock walls.
-Depending on which trail is taken can range anywhere from about 1.5 miles to 3 miles to Lake Hardy.

 The Schoolhouse Springs and Hamongog trails lead you up the North Mountain in Alpine to Lake Hardy.
 Directions to the trail head can be found here